Röllbach: Mayor

 Röllbach’s mayor is Michael Schwing (CSU).
 He was first elected in 2020.

 Coat of arms

-The municipality’s arms might be described thus: Gules a pallet argent, dexter a wheel spoked of six of the same, sinister five billets Or, two, one and two.
+The municipality’s arms might be described thusly: Gules a pallet argent, dexter a wheel spoked of six of the same, sinister five billets Or, two, one and two.

 The arms are based on the Schultheiß’s (roughly, “sheriff’s”) seal from the 18th century.
-The Wheel of Mainz refers to Electoral Mainz’s former hegemony in the region, while the pallet (narrow vertical stripe), and the billets on the sinister (armsbearer’s left, viewer’s right) side are drawn from the arms formerly borne by the Barons of Hoheneck, who are known to have been in Röllbach in 1718, and who died out in 1808.
+The Wheel of Mainz refers to Electoral Mainz’s former hegemony in the region, while the pallet (narrow vertical stripe) and the billets on the sinister side (i.e., armsbearer’s left, viewer’s right) are drawn from the arms formerly borne by the Barons of Hoheneck, who are known to have been in Röllbach in 1718, and who died out in 1808.

 The arms have been borne since 1970.